Causal inference for N-of-1 trials: Randomization

-Randomization has been described as a way to eliminate confounding due to autocorrelation and carryover effects \cite{daza2019, daza2022}, as a way to balance time-varying confounding factors \cite{Essentials_ch7, Essentials_ch16}, or as a way to minimize confounding and selection bias \cite{Essentials_ch7} in N-of-1 trials.
-We believe that confusion often arises about the role of randomization in N-of-1 trials, due to different choices and beliefs with respect of the estimand of interest, the units of inference, and the definition of confounding.
-In Section \ref{sec:aggregating_series} we will briefly discuss how randomization plays a key role when the interest is in estimands that are not conditioned on $U$ and $\textbf{Z}$.
-With respect to the units of inference, some authors seem to consider time units as the units of interest in N-of-1 trials, rather than individuals.
-For example, Daza considers as the target population of their N-of-1 trial inference the superset of periods experienced by one person \cite{daza2022}.
-This conceptualization justifies the use of the term confounding to indicate a lack of exchangeability (as defined in \cite{hernan2019}) between the time points (e.g., due to a time trend) \cite{DEcIDE}.
-This concept of “exchangeability" between the time points is reminiscent of the idea of stationarity, rather than an absence of confounding in its traditional meaning in the epidemiologic literature.
-Somewhat analogously, the issue of carryover in N-of-1 trials can be related to the traditional concept of “interference” \cite{hernan2019} in epidemiological studies.
-Informally, time points can be thought as different individuals, and effects between time points can be thought as ties between individuals who affect each other.
-For example Liang and Recht explicitly consider carryover effects as the presence of interference \cite{Liang2023}, while, in order to estimate causal effects from a single realization of social network data, Ogburn et al.\ \cite{Ogburn2022} developed an estimation strategy similar to the one we propose for N-of-1 trials.
+In the N-of-1 trials literature, randomization has been described as a way to eliminate confounding due to autocorrelation and carryover effects \cite{daza2019, daza2022}, as a way to balance time-varying confounding factors \cite{Essentials_ch7, Essentials_ch16}, or as a way to minimize confounding and selection bias \cite{Essentials_ch7}.
+We believe that confusion often arises about the role of randomization in N-of-1 trials, due to different choices and beliefs regarding the units of inference, the estimand of interest, and the type of inference.
+For example, some authors seem to consider time units as the units of interest in N-of-1 trials, rather than individuals.
+Daza and colleagues considered the superset of periods experienced by one person as the target population of their inference \cite{daza2022}.
+Coherently, they defined as the estimand of interest the “average period treatment effect”, the contrast between the expected value of the outcome under treatment and no treatment in this superpopulation of time points \cite{daza2022}.
+This conceptualization justifies the idea that N-of-1 trials are RCTs in which time points are randomized.
+When time points are conceptualized as units drawn from a superpopulation of times, it feels natural to conduct inference marginal over the possible treatment schedules.
+This conceptualization also explains the use of the term confounding to indicate a lack of exchangeability (as defined in \cite{hernan2019}) between the time points (e.g., due to a time trend) \cite{DEcIDE}.
+Randomization of treatment at each time is then seen as a way to ensure exchangeability between time points \cite{daza2022}.
+However, this conceptualization hinges on the idea that observed time measurements can be considered i.i.d. draws from a superpopulation of near-infinite times.
+Under this view, effects between time points like carryover of treatment, can be considered “interference” between statistical units \cite{hernan2019}.
+For example Daza and colleagues in a superpopulation inference framework \cite{daza2022} or Liang and Recht in a randomization inference framework \cite{Liang2023} explicitly consider carryover effects as the presence of interference.
+Interestingly, in order to estimate causal effects from a single realization of social network data where interference between individuals is present, Ogburn et al.\ \cite{Ogburn2022} developed an estimation strategy similar to the one we propose for N-of-1 trials.